emkerber/dj_sms/README.md

 The following must be locally configured:

-- your own Twilio account, and its webhook (associated with a GET route)
+- your own Twilio account, and its webhook (associated with a GET route; should point to the ngrok port)
 - your local Mopidy config file, so you are logged into Spotify